Requirements for field trials to be tightened. Industry fears negative consequences. (Oct 22, 2012) more…

 Open letter from 22 US scientists to the EPA: Western corn rootworms are becoming resistant to Bt protein; integrated pest control is necessary.
 (Mar 16, 2012) more…

+This website is no longer updated.
 The project “Communication Management of Biosafety Research” funded by the BMBF has been completed at the end of 2012.
-In the following weeks this website will only be updated irregularly with some updates on biosafety research projects.
+Thank you for your interest in gmo-safety.eu

 “We did not find any evidence of direct toxic effects on honeybees, but there is a need for further research.”